0x1d/terraform-docker-packer/examples/raspios/README.md

 # RaspiOS

-Build a new RaspiOS device image.
+Build a new ARM64 device image based on RaspiOS.
 The Packer config will run some scripts through the Shell provisioner in order to setup and configure the device image.
+In addition, `Firstboot` will be configured to run an additional setup scripts during first boot of the device.

 ## Firstboot